yakimka/picodi/README.md

 Decorator to declare a resource, which ensures that the provided function is treated as a singleton and that its lifecycle is managed across the application.

+Should be placed first in the decorator chain (on top).

 - **Parameters**:
   - `fn`: A generator function that yields a resource.